 What is Radiation Oncology?

-Radiation oncology describes cancer treatment that focuses on using radiation to treat cancer by directing high-energy beams at cancer cells.
+Radiation oncology treatments focus on using radiation to treat cancer by directing high-energy beams at cancer cells.
 The goal is to destroy the problem cells and keep them from dividing and multiplying, while avoiding the healthy surrounding cells, resulting in better patient outcomes.

 Why Capital Health Radiation Oncology?